norkator/noiser-extras/README.md

 -----
 `streams.json` is an array having objects.
 Each object must have name and then streams array.
 * Try have name being as short as possible but describing streams array content.
+* Add right stream `country` based on clicking country at [noiser.io](http://noiser.io/) and seeing for browser console for output name.
 * Make valid json, use current file content as example.
 Non valid json is not a problem.
 Maintainer will verify.

 `queryKey` = must be unique, used for local storage current state saving.